• Where is Columbia located?

 © Mizzou Botanic Garden

-The Mizzou Botanical Garden is a garden on the campus of the University of Missouri that is often visited by students, faculty, and staff who wish to relax or have a quiet place to study or read.
+The Mizzou Botanic Garden is a garden on the campus of the University of Missouri that is often visited by students, faculty, and staff who wish to relax or have a quiet place to study or read.
 The garden changes seasonally and has more plants added each year.
 The Botanic Garden features many different gardens, such as the Siberian Iris Garden, the Asiatic & Oriental Lily Garden, the Native Missouri Tree Collection, and the Butterfly Garden, among many others.
 The gardens are spread across a wide section of the campus and also include access to the Columbia Recreation Trail.
 The trail crosses the southern end of the campus and is open to hikers, bikers, and nature lovers.

-General Services Building, Columbia, MO 65211, Phone: 573-882-4240
+Address: General Services Building, Columbia, MO 65211, Phone: 573-882-4240

 Missouri Symphony Society